anoldhsh/anoldhsh.github.io/_pages/1about.md

 * <i><u>October 2023</u></i><br />
 * Honorable mention for being in the top 1% of conference papers

-#### Honorable Mentions, International ACM Conference on Automotive UI, ACM
+#### Honorable Mentions, International ACM Conference on AutomotiveUI, ACM
 * <i><u>September 2023</u></i><br />
 * Honorable mention for being in the top 5% of conference papers